NCAR/VAPOR/docs/sphinx/usage.rst

 .. _regionMouseMode:

 Users may also control the geometry of their renderer by using the `Region Mouse Mode`, located at the top left corner of the application.
-This will enable a red box with handlebars that can be right-clicked to grow or shrink the region beingh rendered on any axis.
+This will enable a red box with handlebars that can be right-clicked to grow or shrink the region being rendered on any axis.

 .. figure:: ../_images/selectRegionMouseMode.png
     :align: center